labelle/evo-code-block/README.md

 >class="hidden-block" on the code tag hides the block.
 This class will be toggles with a class called revealed when showing / hiding the box.

+>class="evo-multiline-reveal-button" is the class the button in charge of showing/hiding the codeblock needs.
 ## Structure

 #### Index.html